 Maybe you meditate sometimes, or even every day, but you don’t feel that your meditation is unfolding as well as you expected.
-Or perhaps you feel that your practice is not going anywhere.
+Perhaps you even feel that your meditation stopped working, and are looking for ways to cross the plateau.

 At the bottom of this page you will find a button to download the free PDF version of this article.